yahesh/deltwitter/README.md

 ```
 php ./deltwitter.php "<path to tweet.js file>" ("<tweet id to resume>")
 ```

+If you want to know which IDs are contained in the file and which creation date they have then provide a non-numeric tweet ID as a second parameter.

 ## Things to note
 * This script was written with the intention to be a lowest-effort approach to automating the deletion of tweets and retweets.
 If it breaks anything, it is up to you to fix it.
 There will be absolutely no support given to anyone using this script.
 You have been warned.